garidium/g-ffl-cockpit/README.txt

 Tags: FFL, fulfillment, distributor feed, zanders, davidsons, lipseys, 2nd amendment, chatanooga, cssi, rsr, WooCommerce, FFL gun dealers, gun dealer
 Donate link: https://garidium.com/product/g-ffl-cockpit/
 Requires at least: 5.0
-Tested up to: 6.1.1
+Tested up to: 6.2
 Requires PHP: 7.0
 Stable tag: 1.0.0
 License: GPL v3+
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 ==Description==
-==Built by a FFL, for FFL's.
-This plugin will help streamline inventory management by synchronizing with a series of firearm distributors.==
+== (Do not download, contact us at sales@garidium.com for beta-testing information) Built by FFL's, for FFL's.
+This plugin will help streamline inventory management, synchronizing product listings with a series of firearm distributors.==
-It was built to support my business, and I know it will help yours as well.
-See the plugin in-action on [garidium.com](https://garidium.com).
+It was built to support our businesses, and we know it will help yours as well.

 ==Feature Highlights:==
 1. Configure 1-to-many supported distributors and feed products into your WooCommerce website.
-2. Inventory is then updated every 15-minutes to ensure in-stock quanities are updated continuously.
+2. This plugin also supports Gunbroker and AmmoSeek Feeds
-3. Easily set pricing and listing options, along with configuring the inclusion/exclusion of specific brands.
+3. Inventory and Listings are then updated every 15-minutes to ensure quanity and pricing are updated continuously.
-4. View a report of all items being listed, including pricing from each distributor.
+4. Easily set pricing and listing options, along with configuring the inclusion/exclusion of specific items.
-5. This plugin can also synchronize your Gunbroker Listings.
+5. View a report of all items being listed, including pricing from each distributor.
 6. Works with the g-FFL Checkout plugin to automatically mark firearms as requiring FFL selection during checkout.
 7. Automated Fulfillment (Coming Soon).